DeadSix27/mpv_various_scripts/mpv_chapter_maker/README.md

 local SaveChapterBind  = "B" -- Save chapter to xml file

 -- For convinience, it seeks the aprox.
 OP/ED and Episode length ahead to save some time.
--- Might not be always accurate, relies on the 1min30s OPED standard and episodes around 20min length local SeekOped = true local OpLength = 89 -- 1min29s local EdLength = 89 -- 1min29s
+-- Might not be always accurate, relies on the 1min30s OPED standard and episodes around 20min length, -- so for anime-shorts you have to change this or turn off 'SeekOped'. local SeekOped = true local OpLength = 89 -- 1min29s local EdLength = 89 -- 1min29s